Axurcio/axurcio.github.io/_posts/offers/2021-01-01-integration-health-check.md

 ---
 {% include JB/setup %}

-Future Proof your system to ensure reliability
+> Score your platform against industry standards to identify risks and opportunities.

 <!--more-->

-> One day facilitated workshop to focus on metrics that will accelerate your software delivery process, how to obtain them and how to improve them

-When it comes to measuring an organisation’s ability to develop and operate software systems nothing beats the key metrics identified in the 2019 Accelerate State of DevOps [Report](https://services.google.com/fh/files/misc/state-of-devops-2019.pdf) by DevOps Research and Assessment (DORA).

-The report clearly demonstrates the empirical links between high performing software teams and high performing organisations and provides evidence-based guidance on the capabilities and practices that accelerate digital transformation.

-This research, together with our extensive delivery experience, forms the basis of our DevOps practice.
+> Learn what is best in market, how your systems match up and what to do to bridge the gap

+**Are you able to:**

+* Visulise the flow of information through your system?
+* Automatically deploy changes with no downtime?
+* Identify business events, their triggers and actions in your organisation
+* Know the metrics to monitor service performance

 ### The Solution

+* One day engagement scheduled to suit your team
-* Discovery workshops and interviews to evaluate the current state, understand measurement potential, and determine metrics
+* Interviews with technology leaders to evaluate the current state, understand the measurement potential, and determine metrics to measure

-* Presentation report on findings, metric availability and techniques to measure and improve
+* Current vs ideal state map
+* Report and presentation

 ### Benefits and Outcomes

-* Reference leading research linking software speed, stability and availability to organisational performance

-* Understand the importance of performance data and identify the key metrics needed

-* Articulate their current performance metrics maturity and identify their key gaps and opportunities

-* Take immediate action to get the right metrics in place, and build better software, faster!
+* Key risks to current state
+* Metrics to monitor
+* Patterns to enhance reliability
+* Educate team for future implementation

 ## Ready to start?